sqlitebrowser/website/content/stats.md

 This graph shows similar information to the one above, but this time includes the version number.

+<iframe src="https://redash.sqlitebrowser.org/embed/query/70/visualization/116?api_key=4llzi2AnTVkuuens4fWWacQt8eKlnvv6mepTTpIJ" width="100%" height="580"></iframe>

-The total number of "active users" in any given month can be slightly higher here than the graph above, as this one includes an entry for each version of DB Browser for SQLite launched.
+The total number of "active users" in any given month can be slightly higher here than the graph above it, as this one includes an entry for each version of DB Browser for SQLite launched.

 For example, when someone  launches an older version of DB Browser for SQLite it will count them for that version, and then count them again if they upgrade to a newer version.

-So, some potential for double counting of a user in this one.
+So, there is some potential for double counting of a user in this one.

-<iframe src="https://redash.sqlitebrowser.org/embed/query/70/visualization/116?api_key=4llzi2AnTVkuuens4fWWacQt8eKlnvv6mepTTpIJ" width="100%" height="580"></iframe>